abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ##### Read the Resource Zones

-1. Perform a GET on the Composition Service URI
+1. Perform a GET on the Composition Service URI.
-2. Look for the `ResourceZones` property
+2. Look for the `ResourceZones` property.
-3. Perform a GET on that URI to get a list of all Resource Zones
+3. Perform a GET on that URI to get a list of all Resource Zones.
-4. For accessing details of a particular Resource Zone, perform a GET on the associated URI listed for a given entry in the `Members` array
+4. For accessing details of a particular Resource Zone, perform a GET on the associated URI listed for a given entry in the `Members` array.

 Resource Zone Collection Sample:
 ```json